An

 a cause of astonishment, awe, amazement, marvel, admiration.

-The Phonograph was a
+The Phonograph was "one

-wonder, but it was "one of the wonders of science."
+of the wonders of science."

 The